andkound98/macro-research-project/README.md

 The code first loads the files in which the RANK and TANK models are stored (from the `models` folder), then solves for the steady state of the respective model by the means of root-finding.
 Thereafter, one of the shocks is initiated, which is done by setting one of the two disturbances equal to $0.02$ (other values are also possible) in $t = 1$.

 As a next step, the resulting (non-linear) equilibrium dynamics, i.e. the impulse responses to each of the shock are solved for, thereby guaranteeing that all variables return to their respective steady state within a prescribed period of time.
-The results for some important variables, on the aggregate as well as on the individual level, are then plotted.
+The results for some key variables, on the aggregate as well as on the individual level, are then plotted.
 If desired, one can plot all variables' impulse responses as well.

 ## `run_tank_loop_eta_lambda.py`
 This file conducts the analysis of subsection 4.3.
 In particular, the code runs a double loop, which iterates over a sequence of values for $\eta$, thereby solving in each step the RANK model with that given value of $\eta$.
-In each iteration, the code also computes the corresponding TANK solution, while looping over a sequence of values for $\lambda$ in TANK.
-With this approach, each TANK model with different values of $\lambda$ can be compared to a respective RANK model with the same choice for $\eta$.
+In each iteration, the code also loops over a sequence of values for $\lambda$ in TANK and computes the corresponding TANK models.
+With this approach, each of the TANK models with a different value for $\lambda$ can be compared to a respective RANK model with the same choice for $\eta$.

 Finally, the code produces the plots for figure 5 of the paper.

+Note that this code takes roughly six minutes to complete for each shock separately.

 ---